saxenavaibhav/AWS-SAA-C02-Course/README.md

 An example which creates an EC2 instance

-Resources inside a Cloudformation template are called Logical resources.
+Cloudformation uses templates which contains resources. e.g. A template that creates an EC2 instance, resources inside a Cloudformation template are called Logical resources.
 Logical resource in this case is called 'Instance'.
 Logical resource has a type (e.g. AWS::EC2::Instance).
 Cloud formation uses this type to understand what is to be created.
 Logical resources also have properties which Cloud Formation uses to configure the resources in a specific way.

 ```YAML
 Resources: